-They were really, for all the issues listed, a pretty good engine if you took care of them.
-Like any other Car or Truck or even a Motorcycle.
+For all the issues listed, they were a pretty good engine if you took care of them.
+Like any other Car Truck or even a Motorcycle.
 If you don’t do the proper Scheduled

 The Ford Duratec 3.0 V6 is a reliable engine.
 In fact, due to its reliability, it was widely used in many Ford vehicles for decades.
 The Duratec V6 engine is simple in design and not the most fuel-efficient, but it still has a low number of complaints and issues.

 The next Ford cars, vans, and trucks have the Duratec engine.

 - Ford Contour / Ford Mondeo